 Bangladesh is one of the densely populated country in the world, has been experiencing severe of houses shortage for its citizens.
 Although majority of the population is segmented into the middle and the low income groups.
-The private sector housing real estate developers have met a small proportion of the national housing demand in the last more than twenty years.
-The real estate sector is one of the fastest growing and thrusting sectors in Bangladesh.
+The private real estate sector of Bangladesh have met a small proportion of the national housing demand in the last more than twenty years.
+The real estate sector of Bangladesh is one of the fastest growing and thrusting sectors in Bangladesh.
 Infrastructural development is highly important for a country to rise as a developed nation and to ensure housing facilities for the citizens of the country.

 Bangladesh’s real estate market is considered to be stable and enjoys steady growth as incomes rise.
 Political and economic stability, falling interest rates, and larger construction projects have contributed to the mounting growth rates.
 The estimated size of the industry in 2018 was over $7 billion, and YoY growth was above 5% in 2017.
 Its direct contribution to the GDP was 6.49% as of 2017.
 Real estate sector is one of the most attractive sectors of investment now in the country.